Victorcorcos/hierarchy-tree/README.md

 # Hierarchy Tree :gem:

-A repository dedicated to a ruby gem that shows all the associations related to a desired class.
+A repository dedicated to a ruby gem that shows the whole hierarchy and the associations related to a desired class.

 # Why it is necessary?